Github Copilot Enterprise

 * Disable direct access to built-in models to avoid bypass paths

-* Validate proxy connectivity before enterprise rollout
+* Validate gateway connectivity before enterprise rollout

 * Test with a limited user group before full deployment